rafiberlin/ws2018_nlp_project/README.md

 **File Structure**

 ├── \_papers  <- scientific literature used for research
-├── baseline  <- implementation of the baseline model: MaxEnt classifier with BoW
 ├── dataset  <- the final, canonical data for modeling
+│   ├── processed <- processed data
-│   ├── raw_data_by_year <- unprocessed data
+│   ├── raw  <-  unprocessed data
+├── model  <- location for trained models
-│   ├── results  <-  results of feature engineering
+├── results <-  results of feature engineering
+├── src  <-  contains the project source code
+│   ├── baseline  <- implementation of the baseline model: MaxEnt classifier with BoW
-├── features  <- implementation of feature selection technique
+│   ├── features  <- implementation of feature selection technique
-├── model  <- implementation of feature engineering for MaxEnt classifier with POS
+│   ├── model  <- implementation of feature engineering for MaxEnt classifier with POS
-├── process_data  <- implementation of data processing functions
+│   ├── data  <- implementation of data processing functions
-├── main.py  <-  all functions necessary for training the POS model are called from here
+│   ├── main.py  <-  all functions necessary for training the POS model are called from here
-├── requirements.py  <-  all modules necessary to run scripts
+├── requirements.txt  <-  all modules necessary to run scripts

 <!---